0Unkn0wn/JetsonOrinNano-Jax-ROS2/README.md

 4. To run the container run the `run_docker.sh` script or the `run_docker_cuda12.sh` script based on the previous choice.
 This will start the appropriate container.
 5. Once inside the container start the python env with `. py39/bin/activate` and run the `jupyter_run.sh` script.
 6. Open your browser and go to `http://localhost:8888/lab?`.
 Open the jax_performance notebook and try it out.

+For any issues with X11 please refer to: https://unix.stackexchange.com/a/317083.